About the Study

-If you qualify and choose to participate, you will receive study-related care (such as study medications or any visit to your study doctor’s office) at no cost to you.
+If you qualify and choose to participate, you will receive study-related care (such as study medications and visits to our office) at no cost to you.
 You will also be compensated for your time and travel to attend study visits.

 How long does the study last?

-If you join the study, your participation will last about 4 months and require up to 7 scheduled visits to our office near Washington Square, at the Greenburg Road exit, just off Highway 217.
+If you join the study, your participation will last up to approximately one year and require up to 30 scheduled visits to our office near Washington Square, at the Greenburg Road exit, just off Highway 217.
 These visits are an important part of the study, as they allow your study doctor to closely monitor your progress.

 Does this study have a placebo?

-Most clinical studies have a control group who do not receive medication for the study, or a set time during the study.
-This study does not have a placebo.
-All participants will receive the investigational medication.
+Most clinical studies have a control group who do not receive medication during the study, or for a period of time during the study.
+This study has an inactive placebo (1 in 3 may receive the placebo), but at week 16 participants on placebo may be transitioned to the study medication.

 What if I join the study and decide I do not want to participate anymore?

-As will all clinical studies, your participation is completely voluntary and you may choose to leave the study at any time.
+As with all clinical studies, your participation is completely voluntary and you may choose to leave the study at any time.

 I’m interested in hearing more.
 What is the next step?